SquareFactory/ml-default/README.md

 - `single` (or `latest`) to train models on a single node
 - `parallel` which uses OpenMPI and optionally Horovod to train models on multiple nodes

+See the list of [available tags](https://hub.docker.com/r/csquareai/ml-default) for more information.

 ## Included software

 ### Basic programs